dddevJACL/CLI-Network-Monitoring/README.md

 # CLI-Network-Monitoring
 Monitor and Configure Network Connections in the CLI

+## To run:
+1. After cloning or downloading, navigate to the directory on your computer where the do directory lies
+2. (optional, suggested) Create a virtual environment, so that installed packages will only affect / be available to this project.
+To start up a python virtual environment:
+      * a. pip install virtualenv                (install the virtual environment package)
+      * b. python -m venv network_monitoring     (create a virtual environment, 'network_monitoring' can be replaced with a name of your choosing)
+      * c. network_monitoring \Scripts\activate   (activate the virtual environment, type 'deactivate' to close

-To run this project, you will Python installed, and will need to install all packages from pip that are listed below:
+To run this project, you will need Python installed, and will need to install all packages from pip that are listed below:
 * pip install prompt-toolkit
 * pip install requests